 20 hours consisting of both dry and wet sessions.

 Successful candidates will be issued a temporary certification card on the last day of course.
-A permanent Certification Card, Badge and Medal will be mailed within 60 days.
-Please contact us if temporary card has expired and the permanent card has not been received.
+A permanent certification card, badge and medal will be mailed within 60 days.
+Please contact the Branch if the temporary card has expired and the permanent card has not been received.

 If an individual requires a Bronze Medallion for employment purposes (e.g. Sailing Instructor), it must be current within two years.
 The ‘lifetime award’ designation does not apply when used as a vocational certification (for employment purposes).